microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Insert operations on arrays come with preconditions such that by the time the insert is finally applied, the receiving array must allow instances of the inserted type, (`Foo` in this case).
 Now imagine Alice inserts a node of type `Foo` in the array.
-Concurrently to that, Bob edits the document schema such that the array no longer allows instances of type `Foo`.
+Concurrent with that, Bob edits the document schema such that the array no longer allows instances of type `Foo`.
 Schema changes come with preconditions such that by the time the schema change is finally applied, the new schema must be compatible with the state of the document (no instances of type `Foo` may exist in the array).
 If Alice's edit is sequenced first, then the node will be inserted, and Bob's edit will be dropped.